U.N. climate talks fracture over future of carbon markets

 Small island states and the EU are also concerned about advancing work on the framework without safeguards to assess the environmental integrity of new schemes, according to negotiators and observers to the mostly closed-door talks.

-The EU, whose draft contribution towards a Paris deal contained no firm additional demand for foreign carbon credits to 2030, has been criticised by investor groups for undermining its leadership role in new carbon market development.
+The EU, whose preparations towards a new global climate deal have not included additional demand for foreign carbon credits to 2030, has been criticised by investor groups for undermining its leadership role in new carbon market development.

 But the EU's Bardram defended the approach.
 She said the bloc was committed to developing market-based measures in the long term if other nations made comparable commitments.

-Note: (This story corrects paragraph 9 which wrongly said CDM credits could be offset by developing countries)